 Day 7: Sedona to Phoenix (2 hours)

 Similar to the last day of any trip, I prefer to take it easy before heading off to the airport.
 On your last morning in Sedona, visit the Tlaquepaque Arts & Shopping Village.
-The shops inside Tlaquepaque feature anything from records, books, homeware, and art galleries.
-While here, Secret Garden Cafe is a great option for breakfast.
+The Tlaquepaque Arts & Shopping Village features anything from records, books, homeware, coffee shops, and art galleries.
+It’s a unique outdoor center that’s filled with art, cobble-stoned walkways, and vine-covered walls.
+It’s fun to walk around, take pictures, and while you’re here, stop into the Secret Garden Cafe for great breakfast, lunch, or a quick coffee.

 Finally, it’s time to say goodbye to Sedona’s red rocks and head off to Phoenix Sky Harbor International Airport for your departure.
 Muah!
 Xoxo